 - Make sure to put them on parchment paper or no stick foil before spooning glaze over because they WILL stick!!

 The dough will be very thick and sticky.
-I don’t bother making them into a long roll, wrapping with saran wrap, cooling, and cutting into a traditional squares.
+I don’t bother making them into a long roll, wrapping with saran wrap, refrigerating, and cutting into a traditional squares.
+BUT you could do that if you wanted to.
+For me there’s just no time for that.
+Using my hands, I just make them into equal size balls.

 What does Lebkuchen taste like?